During these uncertain times, how can we help?

-Did you know that more than 1,000 refugees come to Denver each year, seeking safe haven from war, political oppression, religious and ethnic discrimination, or fear of persecution for their beliefs?
+Did you know that nearly 1,000 refugees come to Denver each year, seeking safe haven from war, political oppression, religious and ethnic discrimination, or fear of persecution for their beliefs?
 You can help a refugee's transition.

 All tutoring takes place in the student's home.
-Most refugees live in east Denver and Aurora, with the largest concentration near Yosemite and Colfax, and smaller groups scattered throughout the east side of the metro area.
+Most refugees live in east Denver, Aurora, and Thornton, and smaller groups are scattered throughout the east side of the metro area.

 Tutors do not need to speak their student's language.
 Volunteers must attend a free training.
 Sessions are offered six times a year, all day on a Saturday from 8:00 a.m. to 4:00 p.m.
 Pre-registration is required.
 Applications and current upcoming training dates are on our website.

-To get more information or to download a volunteer application, go to the Website www.refugee-esl.org, and click on the menu item for "apply to our program."
+To get more information or to download a volunteer application, go to the website www.refugee-esl.org, and click on the menu item for "apply to our program."
 Download, fill out, and submit your application.
-Once your application has been received, you'll be enrolled in the next scheduled training.
+Once your application has been received, you'll be notified about the next scheduled training session.